go-task/task/docs/docs/contributing.md

 When making a changes, consider whether new tests are required.
 These tests should ensure that the functionality you are adding will continue to work in the future.
-Existing tests may also need updating if you have changed Task's behaviour.
+Existing tests may also need updating if you have changed Task's behavior.

 ## 3. Committing your code

 Try to write meaningful commit messages and avoid having too many commits on the PR.
 Most PRs should likely have a single commit (although for bigger PRs it may be reasonable to split it in a few).
 Git squash and rebase is your friend!

 ## 4. Submitting a PR